 In 2010, the first doctoral thesis was defended at the Faculty of Documentation Sciences of the Complutense University of Madrid under the title, Applications of Syndication for the Management of Bibliographic Catalogs.
-The research focuses on studying the applications of content syndication techniques to transmit records, bibliographic catalogs, and even manage collections.
-Using the same principles that govern news aggregation methods in online media in RSS format, a similar process is developed using the MARC-XML standard as the basis for effective bibliographic redistribution and transmission between libraries.
-This method would allow the creation of collective catalogs in a simple and straightforward manner, without requiring more complex infrastructures such as Z39.50 servers.
+The research objective focuses on studying the applications of content syndication techniques to transmit records, bibliographic catalogs, and even manage collections.
+Employing the same principles that govern news aggregation methods in online media using the RSS format, a similar process is developed using the MARC-XML standard as the foundation for effective bibliographic redistribution and transmission among libraries.
+This method would allow for the simple and straightforward creation of collective catalogs without requiring more complex infrastructures such as Z39.50 servers.

-Today, the thesis is fully published on the Complutense University’s E-Prints portal and is available for download in PDF format (15MB).
-Its statistics highlight that it has been downloaded over 1,000 times from 33 different countries, primarily the United States and Spain.
+Today, the thesis is fully published on the E-Prints portal of the Universidad Complutense and can be downloaded in PDF format (15MB).
+Notably, its statistics indicate that it has been downloaded over 1,000 times from 33 different countries, primarily the United States and Spain.

 Reference